NGRP/node-red-contrib-viseo/node-red-contrib-qrcode/README.md

 ### Best Practices

+[ZXing](https://zxing.appspot.com/generator/) webservice can be use to generate a QRCode.

 Generated QRCode should contains an URL with parameters.
 - Anyone using the QRCode will be redirected to that URL (that could explain the webservice)
 - Decoding the QRCode will still works

 ## Getting Help